 “Ogilvy on Advertising” offers a brutally candid look at the cutthroat world of advertising.
 Written by ad legend David Ogilvy, the book not only details how to break into the ad industry, but delves into the secrets of advertising.
 “Ogilvy On Advertising” includes essential nuggets about choosing an agency, writing successful ad copy, conducting useful research and more.

 “Ogilvy on Advertising” is a must-read for anyone interested or working in advertising, but also anyone working with advertisers.
 The books excels at sharing the old-school approach to intuition, which provides a great thought exercise about working with analytics, big data and constant optimizations.
-At the end, you’ll become a better marketer!
+At the end, you’ll become a bette marketer!

 8. The 22 Immutable Laws of Marketing by Al Ries and Jack Trout